 The following chart demonstrates how blob containers are synchronized:

-Use the Blob storage
+Use the Blob storage add-on

 After you have purchased the Blob storage add-on, it is automatically set up and you can move any library from database to blob storage or create a new library that is persisted in the blob.